 I don't believe in privileges.
 I don't demand rights, not even equality.
 Give me challenges and disadvantages.
 It's only by overcoming them that I have become the man I am.
 Since the inception of liberal democracies, people have worshiped rights.
-But they are misled.
+But they have been misled.

 First, most rights can be violated safely.
 Consider non-discrimination.
 There is no way to tell if a man was not offered a job because he practiced a different religion.
 The interviewer can make up anything to reject him, like "we had 10,000 applications this time.
 Unfortunately,...".
 Similarly, freedom of speech is violated by labelling someone's speech as hateful.